Mortgage agreement in Principle

 What the lender issuing the decision in principle is effectively saying, is that they have checked the credit file and the information outlined and based on that, they would be prepared to offer the mortgage applicants a mortgage of up to £xxxxx.

-This means that the applicant with the agreement in principle can expect to not have any difficulties with credit scoring or affordability on a full mortgage application.
+This means that the applicant with the mortgage in principle can expect to not have any difficulties with credit scoring or affordability on a full mortgage application.
 The supporting information provided by the applicant would need of course to support the information set out in the agreement in principle stage.
 Finally, the security property would need to be assessed as suitable to act as collateral on the lending as assessment of the security is not part of the mortgage in principle stage.

 Lenders and Brokers do not charge to produce a mortgage offer in principle.